swiss-ai-center/a-guide-to-mlops/docs/concept.md

 difficult to reproduce, hard to update, and risky to deploy.
 With MLOps, the experiment becomes the starting point of a lifecycle in which results can be tracked, compared, deployed, and improved.

-## This guide

-This guide follows a common path in machine learning: it turns a Jupyter notebook experiment into a reproducible, deployed, and maintainable system.
-The chapters that follow walk through that lifecycle, from a local notebook to a deployed, monitored, and retrainable system.